clojure-emacs/clojure-mode/README.md

 [this document](https://docs.cider.mx/cider/indent_spec.html).
 The only difference is that you're allowed to use lists instead of vectors.

+The indentation of special arguments is controlled by `clojure-special-arg-indent-factor`, which by default indents special arguments a further `lisp-body-indent` when compared to ordinary arguments.

 ### Indentation of Comments

 `clojure-mode` differentiates between comments like `;`, `;;`, etc.